Preslav977/blog-api-backend/README.md

 - [x] creating protected routes with passportJS and JWT tokens by checking two different routers One is for the normal users that can log in to the frontend, and the other login router is for the verified users and the admins.
 - Using the JWT token allows retrieving the payload from that token, depending on what is sent on the token.
 For this project, it is only the ID, verified_status, and admin fields.
 - With PassportJS, I can check if the user exists in the database or not and send an error.
 - The JWT is implemented using the Bearer schema, and if the token is successfully sent, it should get only the token, not the bearer.
-Since there are different implementations of this token for this project, I am using localStorage to save the token..
+Since there are different implementations of this token for this project, I am using localStorage to save the token.
+- [x] added backend tests to make sure every router and controller works.

 4. Notes and lessons learned